-The Finance Department sends out utility bills every two months, collects payments, and administers water, sewer, surface water and street maintenance finance processes.
+The Finance Department sends out utility bills every month now, collects payments, and administers water, sewer, surface water and street maintenance finance processes.
 It also administers two very easy ways to pay your utility bill: EasyPay and UtilityOnline.

 Getting a Statement